Easy Weekend trips from London

 Whether you’re visiting London or are a resident in the city looking for a quick staycation, these ideas for weekend trips to escape London should help your wanderlust cravings!
 The UK is a beautiful and diverse country, and all too often locals and tourists overlook the many charms on this island – outside of London!

-So, if you’re planning a weekend away or simply want to escape London, why not try one of these Great British gems out?
+So, if you’re planning a london weekend trip why not try one of these great London getaways?

 Escape London to Bath and Bristol

 I’ve included these two cities together, because they really are very close – just 10 minutes away by train, in fact!
 Bath is without a doubt the most popular, but Bristol is bigger and has more suburbs to explore.
 You can easily see the best of Bath in a day and then head over to Bristol, or even opt to stay in Bristol (where there are more hotels, better budget options, and it isn’t so touristy!) and a day trip to Bath.
 Both of these make the perfect getaway from London.

 There are so many things to do in Bristol and Bath.
 Bath is home to the famous Roman Baths, which give the city its name.
 The Romans discovered that Bath is sitting on the country’s only hot springs, and built an impressive bathhouse, some of which is still present today.
 You can’t soak in these baths, but the modern Bath Thermae Spa is bookable for guests.